 Show your clients that you value their business by organizing client appreciation events.
 This could be a small gathering at your office, a cocktail party, or even a community event.

-Providing an opportunity for past clients to reconnect with you and network with others not only strengthens relationships but also helps you stay top-of-mind when they or someone they know requires real estate services.
+Providing past clients with an opportunity to reconnect with you and network with others not only strengthens relationships but also helps you stay top-of-mind when they or someone they know needs real estate services.

 To sum up, during slow times, real estate agents should prioritize building relationships with past clients.
 By sending personalized follow-up emails, offering referral incentives, and organizing client appreciation events, you can solidify your connections and increase the chances of repeat business and referrals.